Post-installation best practices

 The configuration settings that govern this validation override are in each website’s Web.config file as follows:

 For the management portal for administrators and for the management portal for tenants, MgmtSvc-AdminSite and MgmtSvc-TenantSite:

 For the Service Management API websites, MgmtSvc-AdminAPI, MgmtSvc-TenantAPI, and MgmtSvc-TenantPublicAPI:

 <add key="DisableSslCertValidation" value="false" />

-For each of these keys the default value is true (permit the use of untrusted certificates) so when set to false the use of untrusted certificates is disallowed.
+For each of these keys, the default value is true.
+It grants permission to use untrusted certificates, so when the value is set to false, the use of untrusted certificates is disallowed.

 The </appSettings> section of the Web.config files are encrypted by default.
 To modify the </appSettings> section of the Web.config files, you must decrypt the file, apply changes, and then re-encrypt the files.
 To decrypt and re-encrypt the Web.config files, run the following Windows PowerShell cmdlets on the computer where the Web.config file is located: